matt-harvey/sw/README.rst

 ``sw`` is a simple command line based stopwatch utility.

-It is designed to be particularly useful for employees and contractors who need to enter starting and finishing times into a timesheet (in terms of hours and minutes) but also need a calculation (in terms of decimal fractions) of the total number of hours they have worked.
+It is designed to be particularly useful for people who need to enter starting and finishing times into a timesheet - in terms of hours and minutes - but also need a calculation - in terms of decimal fractions - of the total number of hours they have worked.

 Typical usage for building a timesheet:

-- At the start of the working day, enter ``sw reset`` (to ensure the stopwatch is reset to zero), followed to ``sw start``.
+- At the start of the working day, enter ``sw reset`` (to ensure the stopwatch is reset to zero), followed by ``sw start``.
 - When you go on a lunch break or other break, enter ``sw stop``.
 - When you come back from a break, enter ``sw start`` again.
 - When you finish your day, enter ``sw reset``.